-The LPS program provides unofficial transcript evaluations.
-We can discuss with you whether you are currently qualified to enroll or what additional requirements you need to be more competitive.
+The LPS program provides unofficial evaluations.
+We can discuss whether you are currently qualified to enroll or what additional requirements you need to be more competitive.
 Please note, however, that although we offer a pre-application assessment, the final decision on admission rests with the admissions office at NC State.
-Also, if you have an AA or AS degree from any NC Community College with a 3.0+ GPA, you are automatically competitive for admission and do not need to request a transcript evaluation.

 To be admitted to the LPS distance education degree completion program, a competitive candidate must have:

-- An Associate of Arts degree (A.A.) or Associate of Science degree (A.S.) or approximately 60 university credit hours of college-level work including a significant amount of social science courses.
+- An Associate of Arts degree (A.A.) or Associate of Science degree (A.S.) from the last 15 years or approximately 60 university credit hours of college-level work including a significant amount of social science courses.

 - A college-level English course (4 hours)